Trinity Church (Elmira, New York): History

 The present building at Church and Main Streets was designed by Henry Dudley of New York and built by Nichols and Washburn.
 The cornerstone for the present structure "...was laid with impressive ceremonies," by Right Rev. William Heathcote DeLancey on July 26, 1855.
 The first service was held in this structure on July 4, 1858, after it was completed.
 The church building was consecrated by The Right Reverend Arthur Cleveland Coxe, D.D., Bishop of the Episcopal Diocese of Western New York in services held on April 5, 1866, after the construction debt was discharged.

 The Arnot Memorial Chapel was designed by architect Richard M. Upjohn, its cornerstone was laid in 1880.
 The chapel was consecrated on November 28, 1882, by Right Reverend Frederic Dan Huntington, Bishop of the Episcopal Diocese of Central New York.
 The chapel was built with donations from Mariana Tuttle Arnot-Ogden as a memorial to her parents, John Arnot and Harriet Arnot, her sister, Aurelia Arnot, and her husband, William B. Ogden.
 The principal window over the chancel was designed to symbolically represent the four people whom the chapel memorialized.
 This window was designed and executed by stained glass craftsman Donald MacDonald of Boston, Massachusetts.
 The decoration of the interior of the chapel was designed and executed by Cyrus L. W. Eidlitz of New York City.

-The chapel having been deconsecrated, the building now serves many other purposes for the parish.
+Sports complex

+After closing in September 2020, the church sat dormant until 2023 when it was purchased by a local entrepreneur for conversion to a sports complex.
+Empire Sports of the Southern Tier features field turf inside the cathedral, batting cages, basketball, cornhole, and other activities.
+The new owner Ryan McFall of Corning, has promised to maintain the church's stained glass windows, pipe organs, and overall brick structure.